Ghost shrimp, also sometimes known as grass or glass shrimp, are notable for their translucent bodies that let you see all their inner workings.

-Of course, large fish or other critters aren’t going to be good tank mate for ghost shrimp, as they’d eat them without a second though.
+Of course, large fish or other critters aren’t going to be good tank mates as they’d eat them without a second thought.
 So, definitely do not house them with tank mates like goldfish, cichlids, frogs, turtles, discus or angelfish, to name but a few.

-They get on well with other shrimp of similar sizes, including bamboo shrimp, vampire shrimp and cherry red shrimp.
+They get on well with other shrimps of similar sizes, including bamboo, vampire and cherry red varieties.

 Snails such as mystery snails, ivory snails, ramshorn snails and gold Inca snails are also good choices.

 If you definitely want to keep your ghost shrimp in a tank with fish, you need to choose small, peaceful fish as tank mates.
 There aren’t many fish that fit this category but good examples include cory catfish and otocinclus catfish.